piersfinlayson/piersfinlayson.github.io/_posts/2022-01-09-upgrade-gitlab-container-from-version-9.markdown

 * Monitor the logs, checking it succeeds
 * Run some manual checks to ensure you can log in and your repos are still there

 I wrote the following script to automate the first 4 steps above.
 It takes the version to upgrade to as the only CLI arg.
-You will need to change the args as appropriate for your instance.
+You will need to change the variables as appropriate for your instance.

 ```
 #!/bin/bash